Applying for the Student Enablement Fund

 Applications are reviewed by the Regent College Student Support Panel within two weeks of submission.
 You will receive a decision via your college email within three weeks.
 The fund operates on a rolling basis, but we strongly recommend applying early in the academic year.

 Where possible, payments are made directly to the supplier of goods or services.
 If this is not possible, you may be reimbursed after providing valid receipts.
 The fund is limited and awarded at the College’s discretion.
 Receiving funding in one year does not guarantee funding in future years.
+Important to know:

 If your application is declined, you have the right to appeal if you believe the decision was incorrect based on your original evidence, or you have new, relevant evidence that may affect the outcome.
 Contact bursariesandfunds@rcl.ac.uk within 10 working days of receiving your decision.
 You will receive an outcome within 10 working days.
+If you are not satisfied with the outcome of your appeal, you may request a second-stage review, which considers whether the process was followed correctly.

 Support and further information